hoodoer/JS-Tap/README.md

 # JS-Tap
 ### v3.0beta

-## This tool is intended to be used on systems you are authorized to attack.
+## This tool is intended to be used on systems you are authorized to attack and for legal and educational purposes.
 Do not use this tool for illegal purposes, or I will be very angry in your general direction.

 ## Changelogs
 Major changes are documented in the project Announcements:<br>